 1 cup chile de arbol, toasted until blackened in spots.
 6 tomatillos, dry roasted on the comal.
 4 cloves garlic, dry roasted. blend all together.
 Salt to taste.

 After we enjoy the mole with the whole pieces of chicken, I will shred all of the remaining meat.
 Mix in a little mole sauce and separate the remaining mole sauce.
 Now you are ready to prepare enchiladas the next day!

 To prepare enchiladas: Combine shredded chicken with a little mole sauce.
-Lightly fry the corn tortillas in oil until soft.
-Fill tortillas with chicken and roll as tight as you can.
+Fill warm corn tortillas first and then lightly fry them, turning as needed, until soft.
+Add some of the molé sauce to pan with filled tortillas.
+Cook for 25-35 seconds.
 Place on serving plate.
-Ladle generously with warm mole sauce.
-You can dip your tortillas in the mole sauce first, but I prefer to just ladle the sauce over the rolled enchiladas.
+Ladle generously with extra warm molé sauce.
 Garnish with crumbled queso fresco or cotija, sliced onion and crema(I was out).
-Serve with Mexican riceand fresh garnishes.
+Serve with Mexican rice and fresh garnishes.